praveen-cognizant/Neuro-AI-Documentation/7 Direct_Pdf_Processing.md

 # Direct PDF Processing vs. Vector Databases

 This document explains how the Airline Helpdesk Chatbot processes PDF documents at runtime without using vector embeddings or a vector database.
+They are not mutually exclusive and can be used mixed together

 ## Overview: Two Different Approaches to Document Retrieval